 You have two choices in setting up QODBC Linked Tables with Microsoft SQL Server.
 The first is using the QODBC DCOM Servers.
 The second is using the Remote Connector Option.

 Remote Connector Option

 The Remote Connector option allows the window that is running QuickBooks to be anywhere that is accessible via TCP/IP.
-That means QuickBooks can be run in a Terminal Sessions window, on another computer on your LAN or anywhere on the WEB.
-If your data will be transmitted over the internet we recommend you upgrading the Remote Connector to the SSL secure version.
+That means QuickBooks can be run in a Terminal Sessions window, on another computer on your LAN, or anywhere on the WEB.
+If your data are transmitted over the internet, we recommend you upgrade the Remote Connector to the SSL secure version.
 The instructions on setting up the Remote Connector version are found in How to use Remote Connector.

-Main Steps to Creating Link Server wish MS SQL 2000
+Main Steps to Creating Link Server with MS SQL 2000

 To create a linked server with MS SQL 2000, there are three main steps:

-1. Create a new QuickBooks Data Source and connect to QuickBooks.
+1. Create a new QuickBooks Data Source and connect it to QuickBooks.

 2. Create a linked server with MS SQL 2000

-3. Execute test query using created link server.
+3. Execute the test query using created link server.

-[ Note: During our test, it shows that the Link Server failed to be created successfully with the MS SQL Express Edition.
-But in MS SQL Server 2000 Personal Edition it works fine. ]
+[ Note: Our test shows that the Link Server failed to be created successfully with the MS SQL Express Edition.
+But in MS SQL Server 2000 Personal Edition, it works fine. ]

 Create a new data source and connect to QuickBooks